 As we thought about this issue more, we realized that we were trying to solve the wrong problem.
-The problem we’re trying to address is not “what kind of device can power the legs to help a child walk?”, rather “how do you help a child learn to walk with the assistance of a technology?”
+The problem we’re trying to address is not “what kind of assistive device can power the legs to help a child walk?”, rather “how do you help a child learn to walk using assistive technology?”

 Most adults who use an exoskeleton have walked at some point before.
 They may need a device like an exoskeleton because of an acquired injury such as a stroke.
 An exoskeleton for these individuals can be a very powerful rehabilitation device and mobility tool while they try to regain their walking ability.
 Just like this man who recently crossed a finish line after an accident damaged his spine.